 If there is one thing in my life that I failed at that I’m happy about it’s suicide.
 When I was younger I went through a horrible period of self-doubt, paranoia, depression, and God-only-knows what else that was affecting me.
-I felt unloved and unwanted and in short, I hated myself so badly that I couldn’t imagine that anyone else would care if I were alive and dead.
+I felt unloved and unwanted and in short, I hated myself so badly that I couldn’t imagine that anyone else would care if I were alive or dead.

 The thought of suicide was my constant companion.
 It went everywhere with me.
 It slept with me.
 It talked to me, a lot.
 One night I went home and took a bottle of pills out of the medicine closet, sat on my bedroom floor, and downed them.
 When I woke up in the light of day I could see on the bottle they were penicillin.
 Years later I wrote a comedic bit into a play about that experience in which the character said the following:

 “Fuck.
 I should kill myself.
 I can’t do nothin’ right.
 Prob’ly couldn’t kill myself right either.
 Well, I know I can’t.
 Like that one time when I was all drunk and really wanted to do it and I swallowed a whole shitload a pills.
 Just no one told me there was penicillin in the cabinet.
 Fuckin’ din’t get sick for months.”